Guy Fawkes and the Gunpowder Plot and Treason

 GUY FAWKES CARNIVALS

-In the South West of England – centred on Somerset but taking in large parts of Devon, Dorset, Glocs and Wilts – there exists a centuries-old tradition of Illuminated Carnivals.
+In the South West of England – centred on Somersett but taking in large parts of Devon, Dorset, Gloucestershire and Wiltshire – there exists a centuries-old tradition of Illuminated Carnivals.
 Some are known as Guy Fawkes Carnivals because they date back to the celebrations associated with Guy Fawkes and the discovery of the Gunpowder Plot.

 Like the Bonfire Societies of the South East, these Carnivals are notable for the extensive community involvement in the fireworks celebration.
 The South West carnivals have the added dimension of their spectacular illuminated parades.
 Another unique celebration is the squibbing which takes place as part of the Bridgwater Carnival.